Your selected activities

-Budapest is an absolute gem of a city and one of the best places for a stag weekend abroad.
+Budapest is an absolute gem of a city and one of the best places for a stag do in Eastern Europe.
 Often described as one of the most beautiful cities in Europe, Budapest is actually comprised of two cities that straddle the Danube River.
-The fabulous food, the free-flowing booze, the friendly locals and fantastic party culture, combined with all of our stag activities make it one of our top destinations for a stag party.

-The two sides work together in harmony creating a destination that can be enjoyed by everyone.
-Budapest offers the best of both worlds for stag groups with traditional activities such as partying, nightlife, strippers and booze, or alternative ideas such as Airsoft shooting or bobsledding.
+The two sides work together in harmony creating a destination that can be enjoyed by all types of groups.

 Currency: Hungarian Forint